Quantum thermodynamics with fast driving and strong coupling via the mesoscopic leads approach: Thermodynamics of a driven resonant-level

 where $\hat{c}^\dagger$ and $\hat{c}$ are the fermionic creator and annihilator operators of the system.
 We focus on the two-terminal case, in which the dot is coupled to two baths, labelled by L and R. Our framework can, in principle, handle the case in which each bath is described by an arbitrary, structured spectral density.
 For simplicity, however, we consider the case in which both baths are described by the same flat spectral density, given by

 where $\Gamma$ is the system-bath coupling strength and $W$ is a hard cut-off.

 Within the mesoscopic leads approach, each bath is described by a damped lead with $L$ modes.
 Fixing a set of energies $\{\epsilon_k\}$ that appropriately sample the spectral density, the couplings $\{\kappa_{k\alpha}\}$ and the damping rates $\{\gamma_{k\alpha}\}$ are fixed by Eq.~\eqref{eq:thermleads_parameters}.
 Here, we follow Refs.~\cite{Schwarz_2016,Weichselbaum_2009} and choose the energies $\{\epsilon_k\}$ via linear-logarithmic discretization.
-In this procedure, $L_\text{lin}$ energies are chosen to be linearly spaced in some frequency window $[-W^*, W^*]$, then $L_\text{log}$ energies are chosen to be logarithmically spaced in each of the intervals $[-W, W^*]$ and $[W^*, W]$, so that the total number of modes if $L_\text{lin} + 2L_\text{log}$.
+In this procedure, $L_\text{lin}$ energies are chosen to be linearly spaced in some frequency window $[-W^*, W^*]$, then $L_\text{log}$ energies are chosen to be logarithmically spaced in each of the intervals $[-W, W^*]$ and $[W^*, W]$, so that the total number of modes is $L_\text{lin} + 2L_\text{log}$.
+For a careful discussion on the choice of discretization procedure, see Ref.~\cite{Elenewski2021}.
 Throughout all the examples in this section, we fix $\Gamma=1$ and use this to set the energy scale.
 Furthermore, we fix $W=8$ and $W^*=4$.

 We take the energy of the dot to be driven by a sine-protocol of the form